zongou/prootie/README.md

 Supercharges your PRoot experience.

 - Login 50x faster than proot-distro.
-- 0 knowledge required with the TUI script.
+- 0 knowledge required to use with the TUI script.
 - Install while downloading rootfs.
 - Install distro to any directory you like.
 - Outputs standard rootfs archive.